Are you ready to dance?

 At this point in my life, I feel it is my time to give more of who I am and what I have learnt and practiced in my daily life.
 From the deepest part of my heart, I would like Happy Tuesday to bring some of the happiness I have felt into your life.

 When I was unwell, I had to take the hard decision of closing Oeshi Vitality Centre to take a break.
 After that break, I realised my decision to do that really broke my heart.
 I worked so incredibly hard over nearly three years to make my dream happen.
 I genuinely felt that my dream was over and it was time to give up.
 However, one day, while on my recovery break in Tenerife, I saw the same symbol as the one I chose for my business’ logo in a shop window on a lovely silver chain.
 Suddenly, I felt that was a message; that symbol was telling me to keep pursuing my dream, and it was not time to give up.
 I decided to create a special necklace to remind me everyday why I created Oeshi.
-I used gemstones and my beautiful new chain.
+I used gemstones and my beautiful new pendant.

 The gemstone I chose was lapis lazuli, which I truly love.
 Throughout history, lapis lazuli has been one of the most sought-after stones.
 Its deep, celestial blue remains a symbol of royalty and honour, gods and power, spirit and vision, as well as a universal symbol of wisdom and truth.
 I learned that day that sometimes to achieve our dreams, we only need to take a different path and hold them very tight.
 Believe in them no matter what!

 I began to realise that something very special was happening by taking the decision to continue pursuing my dream.
-Through designing and creating the necklace, without knowing it, a new adventure was about to be born; YŪRE - Handmade Gemstone Jewellery.
+Through designing and creating the necklace, without knowing it, a new adventure was about to be born; YŪRE - Crystals & Handmade Jewellery.
 Dreams come true, but we need to make them happen.
 Different paths can lead to the same direction and still allow us to achieve our goals.

 Although I changed my path, I am still facing the right direction.
 When I think about my dream, I cry - it is so beautiful and it feels so real.
 I am convinced it will become a reality at the right time.
 At the moment, I am enjoying the journey – knowing there are so many things to learn.
 I know it will happen but what I don’t know it is how or when.
 Actually, I don’t need to know everything.
 I trust the unknown and I have faith!